 c) The Customer shall notify the Authority as to the time of all tests, so that, if desired, the Authority may have a representative present.
 (Such notification, however, need not be formal or written, and may be given by telephone to the principal office of the Authority, but not less than 24 hours notice shall be given in advance of any such test).

-e) The Customer agrees to pay for services rendered according to the rates and charges prescribed in Articles VIII and X. (If at anytime, the Customer elects to change the size of connection or number of fire protection devices, the agreement shall be modified accordingly or a new agreement shall be executed.)
+f) The Customer agrees to pay for services rendered, including water use related to non-emergency situations, according to the rates and charges prescribed in Articles VIII and X. (If at any time, the Customer elects to change the size of connection or number of fire protection devices, the agreement shall be modified accordingly or a new agreement shall be executed).

 The Authority, at its expense, will maintain, and, when necessary, replace any Service Connections to the Premises served.
 Service Connections shall not be trespassed upon or interfered with in any respect.
 The curb stop valve may not be used by the Customer for turning on or shutting off the water supply.
 It is to be operated exclusively by an employee of the Authority.